Certificate IV in Instrumentation and Control

 You need to satisfy all of the following academic (entry) requirements to be considered for entry into this course.

-This program is delivered as an apprenticeship.
-To enrol in this program as an apprentice you should:
+This course is delivered as an apprenticeship.
+To enrol in this course as an apprentice you should:

-• Make contact with Australian Apprenticeship Support Network who can explain Apprenticeships and assist with finding employment as an apprentice.
+• Make contact with Australian Apprenticeship Support Network who can explain Apprenticeship and assist with finding employment as an apprentice.

 • Sign a training contract with your employer and the Apprenticeship Network provider